cloud-gov/site/content/news/articles/2025-04-17-opensearch-alerting.md

 ---
 layout: post
-title: "OpenSearch Alerting"
+title: "Now available: alerting for Cloud.gov logs"
 date: April 17th, 2025
-excerpt: How to setup alerting for your applications on Cloud.gov using OpenSearch
+excerpt: How to use the new alerting feature for your Cloud.gov logs
 ---

-Opensearch Alerting has been added to Cloud.Gov opensearch, this new feature allows for users to monitor data and send alert when certain conditions or thresholds are met.
+Alerting is now available for the Cloud.gov logging system.
+This new feature allows users to monitor their logs and send notifications when certain conditions or thresholds are met.

-You will be able to setup monitors for different conditions using fields, this will allow you to do things such as
+You will be able to setup monitors for different conditions using fields, including:

-1. Track the metrics of your logs
-2. Query based on field specific filters (size of value, contents of value,etc)
-3. Write a query for a specific section of your logs in which you want to look for conditions to trigger on.
-(Alert on prod space only, This app only, etc)
+- The size of a field value
+- The contents of a field value
+- Writing a query to only match under certain conditions(e.g. only in your prod space, only for a specific app)

+The potential applications of the new alerting feature include (but are not limited to):

-This will allow to see if your logs have a increase in 404 messages in a certain timeframe, track log contents for certain words, etc..
+- Monitor for an increase in 404 responses in a certain timeframe
+- Monitor for appearance of certain words (e.g. exceptions, failures) in log contents
+- Monitor when your application's memory usage exceeds a certain threshold

 ## How access for OpenSearch notifications works